Navigation

 # Three-level menu

-In order to display a three-level menu, you have to add another loop that considers whether the child items contain more items.
-For this, the grandchildren variable is assigned to the end of the first loop and it has to iterate over the items of the children (i.e. the grandchildren items):
+To display a three-level menu, you need to add another loop that considers whether the child items contain more items.
+For this, the grandchildren

 {% assign menu = menus['main'] %}